jpverkamp/blog/content/reviews/books/Curtis Craddock/The Risen Kingdoms/1 - An Alchemy of Masques and Mirrors.md

 page_count: 416
 series_index: [1]
 ---
 Well that was delightful.
-One of the reasons I'm really glad for the {{< crosslink "2021 Book Bingo" >}}.
+One of the reasons I'm really glad for the [[2021 Book Bingo]]().
 I don't know when/if I would have found this book, if not for that, and I really quite enjoyed it.
 It's got great steampunky worldbuilding (with some hints of body horror I honestly feel steampunk should probably have more of), royal/courtly intrigue, wonderful characters, and some delightful writing (with a French twist to the word choices that I don't see much of).
 Well worth the read and I'm absolutely going to see where this story goes next.

 Vaguely spoilerly warning: There are a number of moments leaning of body horror through this book, especially towards the end.
 It's not a huge part of the overall plot, but if that's something that bothers you, this may not be the book for you.